Abhay-Bharti/Voice_to_Action/README.md

-# Meeting Recorder
+# Voice_to_Action

 ## Overview
-Meeting Recorder is a Python-based application that records both microphone and speaker audio during meetings, transcribes the audio using AssemblyAI, and generates a summary using Google's Gemini AI.
+Voice_to_Action is a Python-based application that records both microphone and speaker audio during meetings, transcribes the audio using AssemblyAI, and generates a summary using Google's Gemini AI.
 The application comes with a simple Tkinter GUI for easy usage.

 ## Features
 - **Record Audio:** Captures both microphone and speaker audio.